 Installing a wind turbine can be a major investment.
 Depending on size, turbines could cost between $2,000- $100,000 installed.
 These figures reflect the price before any incentives or tax breaks have been applied.
 To save some money and sweeten your deal, check out the the Database of State Incentives for Renewables and Efficiency, to see what incentives you may be eligible for.
 Also check out our Local Planning to learn more about state and federal policies and incentives.

 Micro-siting is the process of choosing the best location for a turbine on a specific piece of land.
 Wind patterns can vary greatly within a relatively small area, so it is important to consider multiple factors when siting a turbine on your property.
 Local topography, natural and manmade obstructions, such as trees and buildings, and location of grid interconnection points are all factors that can affect the viability and performance of a wind project.
 Check out this handy guide on micro-siting for more details.

 Many counties and cities in Virginia have enacted ordinances that specify acceptable turbine sizes, heights, and even colors.
 When selecting a turbine and turbine locations, it is importance to consider your locality's rules and regulations.
 Here is an overview of some of the details that may be present in your local ordinance.

 It is important to work with an installer you trust since you are making a large investment into your energy future.
-Virginia is home to a number of independent and professional wind installers.
+Visit the Renewable Energy Hub and search for local installers.